jakeheis/SwiftCLI/README.md

     ...

-    let numberOfTimes = Key<Int>("-n", "--number-of-times", description: "Say the greeting a certain number of times")
+    @Key("-n", "--number-of-times", description: "Say the greeting a certain number of times") var numberOfTimes: Int?

     func execute() throws {
-        for i in 0..<(numberOfTimes.value ??
+        for i in 0..<(numberOfTimes ??
 1) {
             ...
         }
     }